Here's an explanation of your FreeAgent accounting dates.

 For most (but not all) sole trades and partnerships, the year end date will be 5th April, to coincide with the tax year, so unless you know differently, use this date.

 If you're not sure what your year end date should be, then ask your accountant.
-Don't worry, you can change the date later.
+Don't worry, you can change the date later as long as you've no account locks in place.

 FreeAgent Start Date